JL907/Sett/README.md

 `1.2.6`
 * Fixed an issue with The Showstopper impacting itself on enemy colliders such as Greater Wisps.
-* Face Breaker now has 200 units of suction up from 100 units.
+* Facebreaker now has 200 units of suction up from 100 units.

 `1.2.5`
 * Fixed an issue that allowed Sett to become Invincible